 Remove the stones from 250g fresh cherries and cut the cherries into quarters.
 Place the chopped cherries, 100ml water, 1 tablespoon caster sugar and 2 teaspoons lemon juice in a medium sized saucepan.
 Simmer gently for a few minutes until the cherries have softened.
 Gradually stir in 1 teaspoon cornflour to thicken the sauce.
 Set aside to cool and store in the fridge until needed.

-How to assemble the cherry cheesecake with chocolate crust
+How to assemble the cheesecake

 Carefully remove the chilled base from the tin and remove the lining paper.

 Spread part of the cheesecake cream over the base and then spoon some of the cherry sauce over the cheesecake cream.
 Spread another layer of cheesecake cream over the cherry sauce and use a knife to carefully spread the mixture to the edges of the biscuit crust.

 Spoon either part or all of the cherry sauce on top of the cheesecake, depending on whether you want the cheesecake to be partly or completely covered with the fruit.
 Any remaining sauce can be served alongside the cheesecake.
 Decorate with a few whole fresh cherries and sift a little icing sugar over the top before serving (optional).